bptlab/fCM-Engine/README.md

 * Access/CPN to create CPNtools compatible CPNs.
 The dependency is linked as a set of external libraries (see `lib/`)
 * Eclipse EMF dependency for using Access/CPN
 * jdom for XML parsing (domain model)
-* jfoenix for UI elements
+* radiance for styling the UI

 ### License